 The evening was a delight for all concerned.
 The first set included classics by Ellington (It Don’t Mean a Thing and In a Mellow Tone) and Gershwin (Summertime, Embraceable You) as well as a vocal rendition of Herbie Hancock’s Watermelon Man in which she enlightened the audience on the significance of the title character.

-Set 2, presented in its entirety in NJW’s From The Archives stream, opened with the Ray Charles classic One Mint Julep and included the standards Skylark and Autumn Leaves (with its original French lyrics).
+Set 2 opened with the Ray Charles classic One Mint Julep and included the standards Skylark and Autumn Leaves (with its original French lyrics).
 The set included the Nancy Wilson classic that has become one of Paula’s signature tunes, Guess Who I Saw Today, and closed with the rousing Count Basie/Joe Williams blues, Going To Chicago.

 From Paula’s relaxed demeanor onstage and obvious rapport with the audience, one would never guess that this was her first Jazz Cave appearance.
-From the evening’s results it’s unlikely to be her last!
+From the evening’s results it won’t be her last!

 [Editor’s note: Paula appeared in the new Jazz Cave when the Jazz Workshop reopened on Buchanan Street, and performs in an upcoming matinee concert, Saturday, October 14, 2023.
 Tickets at nashvillejazz.eventbrite.com]